Jag Mandir (film): Production

 The film was made at Heller's request.
 Heller explains in the film that he sent several colleagues throughout India to find performers for the show, including dancers, musicians, contortionists, and magicians.
 About 10,000 performers were located, and of these about 2,000 were chosen to appear in the show, which lasted several hours on a single day.
 Herzog's footage was filmed at the actual show, with some segments filmed in the rehearsals in the previous days.

 Herzog's narration explains that the event was requested of the Maharana by a local wise man who saw the sinking of the city's palaces into the Pichola Lake as a sign that the local culture was deteriorating, and that the Maharana needed to stage the performance to reinvigorate interest in the various cultures represented.
 This story was invented by Herzog for the film, to "put it all into some context."
-The city's palaces are not actually sinking into the lake.